Sharing your foods and drinks with your dog is harmless in small quantities.

 - Gastrointestinal irritation

 If you suspect your dog has consumed some of these vegetables call your veterinarian.

 GRAPES AND RAISINS

-Even in small amounts, grapes or raisins can be fatally toxic to your dog.
+Even a slight amount of grapes or raisins can be fatally toxic to a dog.

 MILK AND DAIRY PRODUCTS